Learning Maono Link Software

 Sharing

-Share your tuned sound files with friends who own the same microphone model.
-Recipients can import these files via the import function to add them directly to their own scene lists.
+You can export your finely-tuned sound profiles to share with friends who own the same microphone model.
+Recipients can use the import function to add the shared sound effect directly into their own scene list for use.

 The images above are for illustration purposes only, and the software may be subject to change in future updates.